-So, we put these tips together to help first-time visitors or experienced travellers to Hong Kong make the most of their trip to this amazing city.
+There is plenty to do from the fantastic views from Victoria Peak to the Symphony of the Stars light show from the Tsim Sha Tsui Promenade.
+We put these tips together to help first-time visitors or experienced travelers to Hong Kong make the most of their trip to this amazing city.

 Get an Octopus Card

-50-65 minutes into central areas of Hong Kong Island.
+It takes between 50 to 65 minutes to get into the central areas of Hong Kong Island.
 Prices range from HK$33 to HK$40 per adult.

-Taxis are not the cheapest option generally costs HK$225-250 for Kowloon and HK$290-320 for most Hong Kong Island destinations.
+Taxis are not the cheapest option generally cost HK$225-250 for Kowloon and HK$290-320 for most Hong Kong Island destinations.

 Staying in an Airbnb will also help save money on meal costs as you can easily make breakfast before heading off exploring Hong Kong.